| Learning Module | Learning Units | Learning Objectives |

 |

-Tunneling Through Deep Packet Inspection |
+| Advanced Tunneling | Tunneling Through Deep Packet Inspection | - Learn about HTTP tunneling

 - Understand how to perform HTTP tunneling with Chisel